Detangles, shields up to 450°F, and keeps curls soft and defined—apply by sections for even coverage to prevent hidden damage.

 Textures: spray vs cream vs milk

-Creams are usually the best for smooth blowouts and stretching curls because they add cushion and control.
-The trade-off is they can feel heavy if you use too much, or if your hair is easily weighed down.
+Creams are usually the stronger choice for smooth blowouts and stretched styles because they add more cushion and control.
+The trade-off is that they can feel heavy if your hair is fine or if you use too much.

 Milks and leave-ins sit in the middle.
-They tend to give better detangling and softness than a pure spray, but still feel easier and lighter than a thick cream.
-For a lot of curly hair routines, this is the most “no drama” category.
+They often give more softness and detangling support than a basic spray, but can still feel lighter than a thick cream.
+For many curly hair routines, this is the most flexible texture.

-- Start on damp hair for blow drying or diffusing.
-Most formulas spread better and feel less product-y when they have a little water to help distribute.
+- Start on damp hair for blow-drying or diffusing.
+Most formulas spread more evenly and usually feel less heavy when there is a little moisture to help distribute them.

 - Work in sections.
-Curls hide underneath curls.
-Part your hair into at least 4 sections so the underside gets the same protection as the top.
+Curly hair hides underneath itself.
+Divide hair into at least 4 sections so the underside gets the same coverage as the top.

-- Use “hands first,” then comb.
-Smooth the product between your palms and glaze it over.
-Then use a wide-tooth comb or detangling brush to evenly coat without roughing up the curl clumps.
+- Use hands first, then comb.
+Smooth the product between your palms and glaze it over the section.
+Then use a wide-tooth comb or detangling brush to spread it evenly.

-- Finish with airflow, not more product.
-If you need more smoothness, lower your heat, increase tension, or end with a cool shot.
-Piling on extra protectant mid-style often creates buildup and dullness.
+- Adjust technique before adding more product.
+If you need more smoothness, try lower heat, more tension, or a cool shot first.
+Extra layers often lead to buildup and dullness.

 Common mistakes that lead to frizz and dull curls

 - Using too much on the ends.
-Ends need protection, but they also grab product.
-Overdoing it can make ends look stringy or greasy, especially on day two.
+Ends need protection, but they also collect product quickly.
+Too much can make them look stringy or greasy.

 See also